jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/accessibilityaudit.md

 > Get an audit at any point in your project, and also get advice with pushing accessibility as part of your way of working, from design to code to production

-## Accessibility audit
-The audit targets a wide range of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.
+_The audit targets a wide range of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities._

 ## What you will get